Sidney Reilly: Russian Civil War

 Within a week of their return debriefing, the British Secret Intelligence Service and the Foreign Office again sent Reilly and Hill to South Russia under the cover of British trade delegates.
 Their assignment was to uncover information about the Black Sea coast needed for the Paris Peace Conference of 1919.
-At that time the region was home to a variety of anti-Bolsheviks.
+At that time, the region was inhabited by several anti-Bolshevik groups.
 They travelled in the guise of British merchants, with appropriate credentials provided by the Department of Overseas Trade.
-Over the next six weeks or so Reilly prepared twelve dispatches which reported on various aspects of the situation in South Russia and were delivered personally by Hill to the Foreign Office in London.
+Over the next six weeks or so, Reilly prepared twelve dispatches that reported on various aspects of the situation in South Russia and were delivered personally by Hill to the Foreign Office in London.

-Reilly identified four principal factors in the affairs of South Russia at this time: the Volunteer Army; the territorial or provincial governments in the Kuban, Don, and Crimea; the Petlyura movement in Ukraine; and the economic situation.
-In his opinion, the future course of events in this region would depend not only on the interaction of these factors with each other, but "above all upon Allied attitude towards them".
-Reilly advocated Allied assistance to organise South Russia into a suitable place d'armes for decisive advance against Petlurism and Bolshevism.
+Reilly identified four principal factors in the affairs of South Russia at this time: the Volunteer Army, the territorial or provincial governments in the Kuban, Don, and Crimea, the Petlyura movement in Ukraine, and the economic situation.
+In his opinion, the future course of events in this region would depend not only on the interaction of these factors with each other but "above all upon Allied attitude towards them".
+Reilly advocated Allied assistance to organise South Russia into a suitable place d'armes for a decisive advance against Petlurism and Bolshevism.
 In his opinion: "The military Allied assistance required for this would be comparatively small as proved by recent events in Odessa.
 Landing parties in the ports and detachments assisting Volunteer Army on lines of communication would probably be sufficient."